Remi-C/Remi-C.github.io/_posts/2017-11-11-storing_tools.md

 Besides, very sharp chisels produce a nice finish, even on hard wood.

 My main chisel set is in a leather pouch that can be rolled.
 I painstakingly found each chisel in Japan, expanding much energy to find backcountry stores and producers.
 Japanese chisels are extremely hard, which require good sharpening, and some care when digging mortises.
+I chose a rather step bevel angle.
 ![chisels](/img/woodworking/tools/all_chisels/japanese_chisels.jpg)

 The main storage for chisels is a quite large roughed case.
 I built 3 wood containers for this case so the different type of chisels are separated.
 100% of the chisels are from flea market or hand made.
-Usually I look for chisel in the early to mid 20th century.
-I also have some from end of 19th century.
-I carefully selected chisels based on the quality of steel (swedish, sheffield, and of course mainly french).
-Steel from this era tends to be super fine grained (super nice finish), but quite soft.
+Usually I look for chisel in the early to mid 20th century, and some from end of 19th century.
+I carefully selected chisels based on the quality of steel (swedish, sheffield, and of course mainly french such as Peugeot double lyon, Goldenberg double eye, etc. ).
+Steel from this era tends to be super fine grained (incredible finish), but quite soft, which forces to sharpen often.
 Sharpening with very hard stone should be avoided.
 That's a lot of time spend in refurbishing, but what a finish !

 ![chisels](/img/woodworking/tools/all_chisels/wood_chisel_1_case.jpg)
 ![chisels](/img/woodworking/tools/all_chisels/wood_chisel_2_case.jpg)

 The top level is for gouges and other speciality chisel, such as turning chisel (I made them from old files made of super hard steel).
-For the moment I can't sharpen gouges up to my usual standard, I lack rounded stones.
+For the moment I can't sharpen gouges up to my usual standard due to lack of rounded stones.
+This level is protected by an extra layer of foam that comes on top.
 ![chisels](/img/woodworking/tools/all_chisels/wood_chisel_3_gouges.jpg)

-The main level is dedicated to usual chisels
+The main level is dedicated to usual chisels from 35 mm to 5 mm.
 ![chisels](/img/woodworking/tools/all_chisels/wood_chisel_4_straight.jpg)

+The bottom layer is for very large chisel (>30cm), and super sturdy chisel used to dig mortises, with some extra space for the future.
 ![chisels](/img/woodworking/tools/all_chisels/wood_chisel_5_big.jpg)

+### ###
 ## Design equipment ##
 The notable exception is my design equipment, which is all new, essentially because of my beginner status.